-The application process will include two phases: a Concept Paper phase and a Full Application phase.
-Only applicants who have submitted an eligible Concept Paper will be eligible to submit a Full Application.
+The application process will include two phases: a concept paper phase and a full application phase.
+Only applicants who have submitted an eligible concept paper will be eligible to submit a full application.

 At each phase, EERE performs an initial eligibility review of the applicant submissions to determine whether they meet the eligibility requirements of Section III of the FOA.
 EERE will not review or consider submissions that do not meet the eligibility requirements of Section III.
-All submissions must conform to the following form and content requirements, including maximum page lengths (described below) and must be submitted via EERE Exchange at https://eere-exchange.energy.gov/, unless specifically stated otherwise.
-EERE will not review or consider submissions submitted through means other than EERE Exchange, submissions submitted after the applicable deadline, or incomplete submissions.
+All submissions must conform to the following form and content requirements, including maximum page lengths (described below) and must be submitted via the EERE Exchange at https://eere-exchange.energy.gov/, unless specifically stated otherwise .
+EERE will not review or consider submissions submitted after the applicable deadline, or incomplete submissions..
 EERE will not extend deadlines for applicants who fail to submit required information and documents due to server/connection congestion.

 A Control Number will be issued when an applicant begins the EERE Exchange application process.
-This control number must be included with all application documents, as described below .
+This control number must be included with all application documents, as described below.